sdkman/sdkman-cli/README.md

     $ ./gradlew test

-To perform development, you will need to have a JDK 8 or higher installed which can be obtained by running the following after installing SDKMAN:
+To perform development, you will need to have a JDK 11 installed which can be obtained by running the following after installing SDKMAN:

-    $ sdk install java
+    $ sdk env install

-### Using Docker for tests

-You can run the tests in a Docker container to guarantee a clean test environment.

-    $ docker build --tag=sdkman-cli/gradle .
-    $ docker run --rm -it sdkman-cli/gradle test

-By running the following command, you don't need to wait for downloading Gradle wrapper and other dependencies.
-The test reports can be found under the local `build` directory.

-    $ docker run --rm -it -v $PWD:/usr/src/app -v $HOME/.gradle:/root/.gradle sdkman-cli/gradle test

-### Local Installation

-To install SDKMAN locally running against your local server, run the following commands:

-	$ ./gradlew install
-	$ source ~/.sdkman/bin/sdkman-init.sh

-Or run install locally with Production configuration:

-	$ ./gradlew -Penv=production install
-	$ source ~/.sdkman/bin/sdkman-init.sh

 ## Contributors